endurantgames/cosmiclegends/src/glossary.md

 - **Effectiveness** - The total number of successes in a roll, including those from Edge Successes, Fighting Styles, and Power Stunts or Combos.
 - **Facets** – A hero's "stats".
 Facets describe a hero's preferred ways of solving problems.
 - **Fighting Style** – An ability that changes the way a hero interacts with Crises. (*Specialty* in Harmony Drive.)
+- **General Alert** - An action taken by a hero to call for any heroes not present at the scene; they arrive at the start of the next Hero Phase.
 - **Goal** - One of three ways in which a Crisis could be resolved by the heroes: Smash, Outwit, Withstand.
 - **Health** - A measure of how much harm a hero can withstand before being taken out of a fight.
 Heroes start Volume 1 with 10 Health. (*HP* in Harmony Drive.)
 - **Hero Phase** - The part of a Crisis when the players choose the actions taken by their heroes; alternates with Crisis Phase. (*Player Turn* in Harmony Drive.)